Analysis and Synthesis of Switched Optimization Algorithms: Conclusion

 \section{Conclusion}

 This paper presented a method to analyze and synthesize switched optimization algorithms.
-Convergence to the optimal solution is accomplished if the per-mode systems jointly obey a discrete-time anti-passivity requirement over all possible switching transitions in $\es$.
-Analysis occurs through a through convex searches over Zames-Falb filter parameters $\lambda$.
-Synthesis of switched algorithms given a network and fixed filters $\Psi(\lambda)$ is accomplished through internal model control and output feedback techniques.
+Convergence to the optimal solution may be certified if the per-mode systems \rw{solve a regulator equation and achive stability (Theorem \ref{thm:convergence})}.
+Analysis occurs through convex searches over Zames-Falb filter coefficients $\lambda$.
+Synthesis of switched algorithms given a network $P$ and fixed filters $\Psi(\lambda)$ is accomplished by using regulator theory and output feedback techniques.
 The analysis and synthesis tasks are jointly convex, and an alternating approach can be used to develop certified switching algorithms with exponential convergence guarantees.
-Future work involves the establishing of necessary conditions for switched internal models, and finding delay-scheduled controllers in the sampled data and unknown delay cases.
-Other work involves the formulating convex joint searches over controllers $R_r$ and filter coefficients $\lambda$.
+Future work involves the establishing of necessary conditions for \rw{convergence of switched optimization algorithms}, and finding delay-scheduled controllers in the sampled data and unknown delay cases.
+Other work involves the formulating convex joint searches over controllers $R_r$ and filter coefficients $\lambda$, \rw{and extending our method synthesis distributed optimization algorithms.}